jeffli678/AVR-Instruction-Set/README.md

 NOP |  | No Operation |  |  | 1 | 1 | 1 | 1
 SLEEP |  | Sleep |  |  | 1 | 1 | 1 | 1
 WDR |  | Watchdog Reset |  |  | 1 | 1 | 1 | 1

+## Notes
+1. Cycle time for data memory accesses assume internal RAM access, and are not valid for accesses through the NVM controller.
+A minimum of one extra cycle must be added when accessing memory through the NVM controller (such as Flash and EEPROM), but depending on simultaneous accesses by other masters or the NVM controller state, there may be more than one extra cycle.
+2. One extra cycle must be added when accessing lower (64 bytes of) I/O space.
+3. The instruction is not available on all devices.
+4. Device dependent.
+See the device specific datasheet.